Billmike/MR-Graph/README.md

 * Registered users can delete their recipes in the application.
 * Registered users can add and remove recipes from their list of favorite recipes.
 * Registered users can add comments to recipes
+* Registered users can upvote on recipes
-* Registered users can vote on recipes
+* Registered users can downvote on recipes

 ## Technology Stack used